Set up Control Management

 • Automate your regular controls with the recurring option.
 It will be automatically sent out to the control responsible(s) in a given frequency, such as monthly, quarterly, yearly etc.

 • Respond to special events with the manual option.
-It will be sent only out once at the defined notification date.
+The control will only be sent out once for the specified due date.

 Note: If you wish to use a business days calendar or individualize your company calendar, please reach out to your Customer Success Manager.

-Create a tailored questionnaire to guide responsibles through the control assignment.
+Create a tailored questionnaire to guide responsibles and reviewers through the control assignment.
 Collect targeted answers and required documentation to evidence the control execution.

 ★ Easy-to-understand instructions and standardized templates help to save time for control responsibles, to improve the quality of control results and to better fulfill audit requirements.